Mucus in Dog Poop: Causes and How to Treat It

 Mucus in Dog Poop: When to Seek Help

-If your adult dog has a mild case of mucus in his or her poop, you may decide to simply monitor your dog at home.
+If your adult dog has a mild case of mucus in their poop, you may decide to simply monitor them at home.
 For instance, if your dog’s diet has recently changed and they get mucus in their stool but are otherwise well, it’s likely this will resolve in a couple of days.

 However, if the mucus does not resolve or your dog’s diarrhea gets worse, it’s a good idea to see a veterinarian.

-Puppies need to see a veterinarian as soon as they become unwell.
-This is because they can quickly deteriorate and become dehydrated
+A puppy with mucus in stool needs to see a veterinarian as soon as they become unwell.
+This is because they can quickly deteriorate and become dehydrated.

-Dogs who are showing other symptoms or dogs with colitis lasting more than a couple of days also need to see a veterinarian for investigation and treatment.
-Symptoms that suggest an urgent vet visit is required include:
+Dogs who have other symptoms or dogs with colitis lasting more than a couple of days also need to see a veterinarian for investigation and treatment.
+Other symptoms that would justify an urgent vet visit include:

 Don’t forget that colitis that reoccurs is also a problem, even if each episode is mild and short-lasting.
-Recurrent mucoid poops can be a sign of an ongoing internal problem so should be investigated, even if your dog is normal between episodes.
+Recurrent mucoid poops can be a sign of an ongoing internal problem that a veterinarian should investigate, even if your dog is normal between episodes.

 If your dog requires veterinary care for mucus in their poop, having a pet health insurance policy such as Lemonade can help defray unexpected medical expenses.
 With premiums that start as low as $10 per month, you can customize your coverage according to your specific needs and budget.